Find and fix writing mistakes instantly

 Demonstrative Adjectives & Examples

-A demonstrative adjective is a type of limiting word.
+What is a demonstrative adjective?
+Starting with a straight explanation is a little complicated.
+First off, a demonstrative adjective is a type of limiting word.
 Whereas some words give more information about nouns, limiting words indicate which noun you’re referring to.

 There’s one easy hint to remember when trying to determine whether a pronominal word is defining a noun or working as a pronoun.
 Pronouns stand alone in a sentence, whereas describing words stand next to other nouns.

 - These belong on the sidewalk.

 These is the pronoun for a noun and it stands alone.

 Below, the describing word is underlined and the noun is italicized.

 - With a demonstrative: This oven looks corroded.

 - With a demonstrative: That puppy is silly.

 Now that you understand a bit about how these words function, let’s look at an easy-to-understand description and some examples.